Storytelling is such a buzzword in the marketing industry these days. There’s been a hype about successful brand storytelling examples.

 Their brand essence, positioning, identity, and packaging all follow a story that creates a strong bond between the consumers and the brand.

-The story behind establishing this business was that four talented ladies with a joined passion for baking wanted to introduce their heart-felt flavors to the Egyptian market.
+The story behind establishing this business was that four talented ladies with a joined passion for baking wanted to introduce their heart-felt flavours to the Egyptian market.

 This is a brand that had started off in their kitchen, spreading their love for American-inspired recipes and deserts to those they knew and loved.